askap-vast/vast-pipeline/README.md

 Installation instructions are described in [`INSTALL.md`](./INSTALL.md).

+If you intend to contribute to the code base please read and follow the guidelines in [`DEVELOPING.md`](./DEVELOPING.md).

 ## Pipeline Configuration
 The following instructions, will get you started in setting up the database and pipeline configuration
 1. Copy the settings template